Top 10 Frequently Asked Questions for Weddings

 Wedding photography commissions are accepted up to one year in advance.

 First we meet!
-I personally invite you to visit me in studio for your complimentary consultation to discuss details of your day including style, timeline, expectations, and products.
-If you are not local we can scheduled a phone chat or online meeting via Skype.
+I invite you to visit me in studio for a complimentary consultation to discuss style, timeline, and product options.
+If you are not local in Los Angeles, we can scheduled a time to chat on the phone.

 You will pick out the things you'd like in your package.

-Review your photography contract and submit a $1000 non-refundable retainer to hold your date.
-Your final balance is due 30 days before your wedding.
+Submit a contract with a non-refundable booking fee of $1000 to hold your wedding date.
+The final balance of your package is due 30 days before the wedding.